Lovemann1/SQL_Project_Data_Job-Analysis/README.md

 # Indroduction
-Exprore the data job market of 2023! focusing on
+Explore the data job market of 2023! focusing on
 Data Analyst role, This project explores top-paying job, in-demant skills, and find the skills which is payed the most in the Data Analyst role.